skupperproject/skupper-example-camel-integration/README.md

 # Skupper Camel Integration Example

-#### Twitter, Telegram and PosgreSQL integration routes deployed across Kubernetes clusters using Skupper
+#### Twitter, Telegram and PostgreSQL integration routes deployed across Kubernetes clusters using Skupper

 This example is part of a [suite of examples][examples] showing the different ways you can use [Skupper][website] to connect services